InterstellarJS/PlanetTech/README.md

 ```
 Notice we dont need the color anymore.
 And all we added was a THREE.TextureLoader for loading a texture for each face of the planet, increase `quadTreeDimensions` to 3 and increase `displacmentScale` to 5.
 `addTexture` method first argument takes an array.
-The first item in that arry is a texture to be drawn the second item is a texture for displacement.
+The first item in that array is a texture to be drawn the second item is a texture for displacement.
 <p align="center">
   <img src="./public/readmeImg/img8.png" width="500" />
 </p>